uvaai/ml1/40 week4/40 AlphaGo/content.md

 Historically, AI researchers have taken intelligence to be a general problem-solving ability.
-A new research challenge would be defined by taking a tasks humans are good at, but we don’t know how to get computers to solve, and then try and program computers to solve it.
-This might be a problem of translating a complete Dutch sentence to a sentence in English using proper grammar (which would be machine translation, natural language processing) or recognizing an individual person based on the just the pixel values of an image of their face (which would be facial recognition, computer vision).
+A new research challenge would be defined by taking a task humans are good at, but we don’t know how to get computers to solve, and then try and program computers to solve it.
+This might be a problem of translating a complete Dutch sentence to a sentence in English using proper grammar (which would be machine translation, natural language processing) or recognizing an individual person based on just the pixel values of an image of their face (which would be facial recognition, computer vision).
 Both are complex problems requiring very technical algorithms to solve, but some solutions to these problems are publicly available and you might even use them